5 Days on the Amalfi Coast: The Perfect Itinerary

 Getting around the Amalfi Coast is part of the experience — but it requires planning.
 The road between towns is famously narrow and winding, distances that look short on a map can take an hour in summer traffic, and parking is scarce and expensive.

-Car: Beautiful but intense — roads are narrow, locals drive fast, and parking costs €25–40 per day.
-I wouldn’t drive here unless you’re very comfortable with tight mountain roads.
-If you’re arriving as part of a longer Southern Italy road trip, our 14-day Southern Italy road trip itinerary covers the full driving route including exactly how to approach the Amalfi Coast by car.
+Car: Beautiful but intense — roads are narrow, local traffic is assertive, and parking is expensive and scarce.
+I would not drive here unless you are very comfortable with tight mountain roads.
+If you are arriving as part of a longer Southern Italy road trip, our 14-day Southern Italy road trip itinerary covers the full driving route including exactly how to approach the Amalfi Coast by car.

-Golden rule: Use ferries whenever possible, start early every day, and never rely on just one transport option.
+Last checked: May 2026.
+Amalfi Coast transport is seasonal: ferries, SITA buses, Capri boats, and Blue Grotto access can change with timetable updates and sea conditions.
+Use ferries whenever possible, start early every day, and never rely on just one transport option.

 Day 1 — Positano: Arrival & First Views